shrey1610/Software-Complaints-Tracker/ReadMe.txt

 Data Storage: JSON files

 Usage
-To use the software, run the main.py script:
+To use the software, run the main.py script.

 User Interaction
 - Users can choose to sign up or log in.